-Workplace inspections are one of the primary functions of the Joint Health and Safety Committee (JHSC).
-Under the Occupational Health and Safety Act, s.9(23), the JHSC must designate a worker member to inspect the workplace.
-If possible, the worker should be a certified member of the JHSC (i.e., they’ve completed their JHSC Part 1 and Part 2 training, s.9(24)).
-The worker member must inspect the physical condition of the workplace at least once a month (s.9(26)).
+Workplace inspections are one of the most important functions of the Joint Health and Safety Committee (JHSC).
+Under the Occupational Health and Safety Act (OHSA), s.9(23), the JHSC must designate a non-management member to inspect the workplace.
+If possible, the employee should be a certified member of the JHSC.
+To become certified, a member must complete JHSC Part 1 and Part 2 training.
+The employee member must inspect the physical condition of the workplace at least once a month (s.9(26)).

-The purpose of the monthly inspection is to identify hazards and monitor current work practices to ensure the safety of all workers.
+The purpose of the monthly inspection is to identify hazards and to make sure current work practices are safe.
 Workplace inspections determine:

 - If a hazard is present

-- Which workers are exposed or likely to be exposed
+- Which employees are exposed or likely to be exposed

-- Any workers who have been subject to illness or injury
+- Any employees who have been subject to illness or injury

 - If established health and safety procedures and processes are being followed

-Part 2: Conducting the Inspection
+Conducting the Inspection

-- Talking to workers
+- Talking to employees

 - Making observations